pdubz-sudo/handsondatascience/kaggle/airbnb/datasets/README.md

     age_gender_bkts.csv - summary statistics of users' age group, gender, country of destination sample_submission.csv - correct format for submitting your predictions

-I have also included a participants Python notebook which might possibly give some guidance on how to analyze this dataset.